 In the case of silver iodide, even an excess quantity of dilute ammonia solution will not dissolve the precipitate.
 The same is true even if we use a concentrated ammonia solution; using a concentrated ammonia solution merely accelerates these reactions, causing them to happen with smaller volumes of chemicals.
 This means that the correct answer to part 2 of this question is silver iodide, .

 Testing with concentrated sulfuric acid is also used to detect the presence of nitrate anions.

 The nitrate anion () is highly water soluble in the presence of many different cations, so it is difficult to detect using precipitation.

-- Primary: generation of nitrogen dioxide through addition of concentrated sulfuric acid
+- A primary test is the generation of brown nitrogen dioxide gas through the addition of concentrated sulfuric acid on the nitrate salt.

 The primary test is to react a solid, potentially containing nitrate ions, with concentrated sulfuric acid to form nitric acid: